rohantade8/Intelligent_Tutoring_System_AI/Readme.txt

 ### 5. Interact with the System

-The web interface will allow you to:
+The web interface allows you to:

 - **Get all mathematical and geometric concepts**
 - **Get formulas for a specific shape**